Early history of animation: Early approaches to motion in art

 There are several examples of early sequential images that may seem similar to series of animation drawings.
 Most of these examples would only allow an extremely low frame rate when they are animated, resulting in short and crude animations that are not very lifelike.
-However, it's very unlikely that these images were intended to be somehow viewed as an animation.
-It is possible to imagine technology that could have been used in the periods of their creation, but no conclusive evidence in artifacts or descriptions have been found.
-It is sometimes argued that these early sequential images are too easily interpreted as "pre-cinema" by minds accustomed to film, comic books and other modern sequential images, while it is uncertain that the creators of these images envisioned anything like it.
+No evidence for any animation technology has been found with sequential images from before the 19th century (neither in artifacts nor in written sources).
+It is sometimes argued that sequential art has been too easily interpreted as "pre-cinema" by minds accustomed to films, comic books and other modern examples, while it is uncertain that the artists envisioned anything like it.
 Fluid animation needs a proper breakdown of a motion into the separate images of very short instances, which could hardly be imagined before modern times.
-Measuring instances shorter than a second first became possible with instruments developed in the 1850s.
+The notion of fractions of a second was underdeveloped until the nineteenth century, when photography and more precise measuring instruments were introduced, and philosophers started to replace the "mechanical" concepts of the Scientific Revolution with theories about "microtime".
+Animation historian Giannalberto Bendazzi argued that most of the productions from before the 19th century that may look like animation are anecdotal; they lack "a cause-and-effect connection to what we now call animation" and are "thus useless to our historical discourse."

+Artistic display of motion could be easily accomplished in theatrical disciplines, including puppetry.
+Mechanically animated figures, known as automata, have been created at least since antiquity.

-Early examples of attempts to capture the phenomenon of motion into a still drawing can be found in paleolithic cave paintings, where animals are sometimes depicted with multiple legs in superimposed positions or in series that can be interpreted as one animal in different positions.
-It has been claimed that these superimposed figures were intended for a form of animation with the flickering light of the flames of a fire or of a passing torch, alternately illuminating different parts of the painted rock wall, revealing different parts of the motion.
+Early examples of attempts to capture the phenomenon of motion into a still drawing can be recognised in Paleolithic cave paintings, for instance in the Cave of Altamira, where animals are sometimes depicted with multiple legs in superimposed positions.
+However, the often uncritically cited and depicted eight legs of a boar were parts of two layers painted in different periods.
+It has been claimed that such superimposed figures were intended to be animated with the flickering light of a fire or of a passing torch, alternately illuminating different parts of the painted rock wall and thus revealing different parts of the motion.
+Changing one's viewing position can also cause an animated effect in the legs, necks and heads of many examples, due to specific anamorphic distortions that mimick squash and stretch principles observed in real moving animals.

+Five paintings of the head of a deer in the cave of Lascaux have been interpreted as the depiction of one moving animal in different positions.

 Archaeological finds of small paleolithic discs with a hole in the middle and drawings on both sides have been claimed to be a kind of prehistoric thaumatropes that show motion when spun on a string.

-A 5,200-year-old pottery bowl discovered in Shahr-e Sukhteh, Iran has five images painted around it that seem to show phases of a goat leaping up to nip at a tree.
+A pottery bowl dated to 2500 to 2000 BCE and discovered at the archaeological site of Shahr-e Sukhteh in Iran (associated with the Helmand culture), has five images painted around it that have been interpreted as consecutive phases of a goat leaping up to nip at a tree.